Mandatory Settlement Conference

 Such hearings are typically held at the courthouse.
 A local temporary judge who is experienced in the field of family law will preside over the matter.
 The parties and their attorneys then meet and present the settlement judge, or “judge pro tem” with any issues which have not been resolved and attempt to settle these matters.

 Mandatory Settlement Conferences are very important and the preparation for the hearing can be complex and time consuming.
 Having an experienced family law attorney will help prepare you to achieve the best possible outcome in your case.
-The attorneys at Wilkinson & Finkbeiner, LLP have participated in hundreds of settlement conferences.
-Please feel free to contact our office at (619) 284-4113 to set up your free consultation to speak with one of our experienced attorneys.
+The family law attorneys at Wilkinson & Finkbeiner, LLP have participated in hundreds of settlement conferences.
+Please contact us to set up your initial consultation or call (619) 284-4113 to speak with one of our experienced attorneys.